 Capturing process information and passing it into a workflow

-To process fulfillment, most workflow activities pass data to an external system in order to process fulfillment.
+Most workflow activities pass data to an external system in order to process fulfillment.

 Activities expose the required and optional input fields to the process workflow.
 Activities can return a response from the external system to inform the status of the activity.
 The response from one activity can be mapped to the input parameter of another.

-As a service catalog administrator or internal service supplier, you can enter data directly into the activity's input fields.
-You can also create process inputs to capture user request data during a service request.
+As a service catalog administrator or internal service supplier, you could choose to enter data directly into the activity's input fields.
+However, you can also create process inputs to capture user request data at the time of the request.

 Information captured during a service request